“Everywhere You Look, the Global Supply Chain Is a Mess”

 Trends and improvements to supply chain practices have benefitted business and economies tremendously.
 But best practices carry risks as well, and we’re just beginning to confront those risks.

-If you focus too much on cost and efficiency and lose focus on risk, your competitive advantage could very quickly turn into disadvantage.
+If you focus too much on cost and efficiency and lose focus on risk, your competitive advantage could very quickly turn into a disadvantage.

 Interestingly, part of the risk we see today can be traced to decades-old supply chain best practices, such as reducing inventories with “just-in-time” inventory strategies, reducing costs with low-cost country sourcing, and outsourcing many parts of what you do to suppliers with scalability and expertise while focusing on your core competency.
 The people who figured this out and put these strategies in place early had a competitive advantage.